Get up to 50% OFF Auto Transport! Follow us on social media for an extra $20 OFF – just show proof to qualify.

 1965 Plymouth Belvedere

 Built on the B-body platform, this family car offered ample interior space without compromising performance.
-It was like a muscle in a door sedan body.
+It was like muscle wrapped in a four-door sedan body.
 It came with various engine choices, including the potent 426 Street Wedge and the HEMI.
 Its clean, squared-off styling fit the mid-decade trend toward more restrained, practical design.

 1967 Plymouth GTX